-A student may apply to the Medical Assisting program once eligibility requirements are met.
+The student may apply to the Medical Assisting program once minimum admissions criteria are met.

-Prospective applicants are highly encouraged to complete an information session as well as contact the Medical Assisting Admissions Counselor prior to developing a plan for completing these requirements.
-The Admissions Counselor will review each applicant's progress, provide further guidance, and allow access to the Health Science Program application once all minimum admission requirements are
+Prospective applicants are highly encouraged to complete the Health Sciences information session as well as contact the Office of Admission prior to developing a plan for completing minimum requirements and additional points options.
+The Education Navigator will review each applicant's progress, provide further guidance, and allow access to the Health Science Program application once all minimum admission requirements are met.